I-Engage Mentoring Program

 Cultivating mentored research experiences.

 The I-Engage Mentoring Program brings together graduate and undergraduate students for a summer-long research experience.
-The program offers graduate students an opportunity to practice mentorship skills and exposes undergraduates to cutting-edge research in their field.
-The program is open to students in every discipline at UTA and in 2016 we had very diverse group of research projects.
-Please feel free to browse the materials below to get a sense of the excellent work that I-Engage participants did during the 2016 program!
+The program offers doctoral students an opportunity to practice mentorship skills and exposes undergraduates to cutting-edge research in their field.
+The program is open to students in every discipline at UT Arlington and since it began we have had a very diverse group of research projects.
+Please feel free to browse the materials below to get a sense of the excellent work that I-Engage participants did during the program!
 If you are interested in applying for the I-Engage program, then click here to visit our application page.

 I-Engage Mentoring Program Research Experience

 As part of the I-Engage Mentoring Program, participants are asked to create a visual representation of their research experience.
-See below for some examples of the various work that came out of the 2016 cohort of participants.
+See below for some examples of the various work done during the I Engage program.

 Oguz Yetkin (Ph.D., Bioengineering) and Dinithi Silva (B.S., Electrical Engineering)